frutiger/bdemeta/README.md

     $ cd /path/to/build/directory

-Then, add your new root to your `.bdemetarc` file:
+Then, add your new root to your `.bdemetarc` file, i.e. edit the file so it looks something like this:

-    $ sed -i '3A,' .bdemetarc
-    $ sed -i '4i        "/my/root"' .bdemetarc
     $ cat .bdemetarc
     {
         "roots": [